top of page

 Even if they don’t have a date, most girls still make a mum for themselves and wear them to school on Friday.
 They can wear the mums at the football game after halftime.
 99% of mums these days have a strap to be worn around the neck, but they can also be pinned to the strap on their bibbers.

-If you are making a mum and need help there are tons of band moms that can help with tips on the best ways to build them and where to get supplies.
-Guys wear mums too!!
+Guys wear mums too!
 The guys wear a smaller version of the Homecoming mum.
 They are worn with a garter around the upper arm.

 Carnival: Friday

-Our Band Council usually sells pizza-by- the-slice at the Carnival.
+Brook Band Council usually sells pizza-by-the-slice at the Carnival.
 This is a big fundraiser for the Band Council and they could always use volunteers.
 This is a great opportunity for you to be at Brook, see all the kids and experience a very unique event.
 Seniors wear crowns and bang on pots as part of celebrating their last year and you have a chance to see all the different types of Homecoming mums.

 Football Game

 The Homecoming Football Game is Friday night.
-Introduction of the Homecoming court can be either before the game or at halftime, depending on the schedule that is done by the athletic staff.
+The introduction of the Homecoming court can be done either before the game or at halftime, depending on the schedule is done by the athletic staff.
 If the homecoming presentation is at halftime then the band will perform before the game.
 If you want to see the band, be in the stands around 6:15 pm.
 If this is the case, the schedule will also be different after school as the band will need to be on the buses earlier than usual which means they will need dinner earlier.
-Details will come the week of homecoming.
+Details will be communicated the week of homecoming.

 Dance: Saturday Night

 For some years, depending on when homecoming lands, it could be on a band competition day.
-The band directors will decide if they will stay for the finals of the competition or come home for the kids to go to homecoming.
-The Clear Brook Band is a very competitive band and all of our October Saturday’s are spent at various contests.
-If the decision is made to stay at the competition and not have the kids attend homecoming, while some of band students are disappointed that they can’t go to the dance, the majority are much more excited about competing.
+The band directors will decide if they will stay for the finals of the competition or come home for the kids to go to the homecoming dance.
+The Clear Brook Band is a very competitive band and all of our October Saturdays are spent at various contests.
+If the decision is made to stay at the competition and not have the kids attend homecoming, while some of the band students are disappointed that they can’t go to the dance, the majority are much more excited about competing.

 FOOTBALL GAMES